OudomMunint/Benchmark/README.md

 - Build with `dotnet build -c Release`
 - Publish with `dotnet publish -c Release`
 - Run `Benchmark.exe` in the `C:\Users\<Path to project>\Benchmark\bin\Release\net9.0\publish\` folder.

+> [!NOTE]
+> This project is not signed or notarized (Can't afford apple developer lol)

-- On macOS you might need to allow the app to run in `System Preferences > Security & Privacy`
+- On macOS you might need to allow the app to run in `System Preferences > Security & Privacy` then scroll down and click `Open Anyway`.
+- On Windows you might need to allow the app to run in `Windows Security` then click `Run Anyway`.

 # Required SDKs & Runtimes